Phytys/tao-analytics/README.md

 ## Project Overview

 A comprehensive data collection, enrichment, and analytics platform for Bittensor subnets.
-This project fetches raw subnet data from the TAO API, scrapes additional context from websites and GitHub, uses OpenAI's GPT-4 to generate structured insights with full provenance tracking, and provides a Tesla-inspired web dashboard for exploration and analysis.
+This project fetches raw subnet data from the TAO API, scrapes additional context from websites and GitHub, uses OpenAI's GPT-4 to generate structured insights with full provenance tracking, and provides a modern web dashboard for exploration and analysis.

 **Key Features:**
 - **Provenance-aware enrichment**: Tracks whether data comes from scraped context or model knowledge